Roblyat/algorithmic_payload_estimation/docs/scientific_contribution.md

 1. [What is on the market](#1-what-is-on-the-market)
 2. [Questions](#2-questions)
 3. [Important things we need to remember](#3-important-things-we-need-to-remember)
 ---

-## 0) What we need to do first

-- Check the 4 papers in here plus their references
-- Do big research again and compare to papers we already have
-- Check release date of papers we already have (we need 2023-2025, except for important exceptions)
-- cmd search --> search with IEEE Keywords, not Author Keywords

----

-## 1) What is on the market
+## 1) What is on the market / SIGNIFICANT PAPER

+- CHECK THESE PAPER RELATED WORK --> that finishes research

 **Accurate Payload Dynamics Estimation and Compensation of a Robotic Manipulator without External Motion Measuring Sensors [2025]**
 https://doi-1org-100033c7611df.han.technikum-wien.at/10.1109/EECR64516.2025.11077346